 Editorial guidelines At Simple, we use our nutrition and wellness expertise to give you actionable content that helps you achieve your goals, overcome challenges, and increase your well-being.

-It could bring both freedom and discipline to your eating habits.
+14:10 intermittent fasting intermittent fasting could help you lose weight, improve your health, and bring both freedom and discipline to your eating habits.

 All without the long, restrictive fasts of 16:8, 18:6, or 20:4.

-Could 14:10 intermittent fasting be the happy medium you’ve been looking for?
+Is 14:10 intermittent fasting the happy medium you’ve been looking for?

 Key takeaways